kmfahey/masto-acct-collator/design.md

 # Important Mastodon API v1 Incantation

-If one has the handle of a randomly select mastodon user, and wishes to programmatically download their followers and following lists, the following functionality *may* work.
+If one has the handle of a randomly select mastodon user, and wishes to programmatically download their followers and following lists, the following procedure *may* work.

 1. Break down the handle into the values `$USERNAME` and `$INSTANCE` derived from that handle.
 1. Attempt to load the REST url `https://$INSTANCE/api/v1/accounts/lookup?acct=$USERNAME`